Information we collect about you and your animal that you voluntarily provide to us.

 How we share information we collect with third parties.

 Ask.Vet may disclose information it collects to the following third parties:

 - Our Service Providers.
 We may share your information with third-party contractors or service providers who provide certain services to us or on our behalf, such as operating and supporting the Service, processing payments, fulfilling orders you place through the Service or otherwise responding to your customer service requests.
 These service providers, who are bound by contractual obligations to keep personal information confidential and use it only for the purposes for which we disclose it to them, will only have access to the information needed to perform these limited functions on our behalf and are required to provide your information with at least the same level of protection and security as we use for the Service.

 - Third-Party Marketing Partners.
-We may, from time to time, share your name, your postal mailing address and your email address with a few carefully selected third-party marketing partners that we believe offer products or services that may be of interest to you.
+We not sell or share your information with any third-party marketing partners without your permission.
 We will not share credit card information which you have given us with any of our third-party marketing partner(s).
-In addition, if would like us to stop providing your information to our third-party marketing partners, you may opt-out by emailing us at [email protected].
+In addition, if would like us to stop providing your information to our third-party marketing partners, you may opt-out by emailing us at firstname.lastname@example.org.

 - Companies that Acquire Our Business or Assets.
 If Vet24seven, Inc. becomes involved in a merger, acquisition, sale of assets, securities offering, bankruptcy, divestiture, restructuring, reorganization, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may share or transfer your information to a third party or parties in connection with the applicable transaction.

 - Payment Card Companies.
 If you place an order through the Service, the information you provide will be transmitted to your credit card company to verify and authorize your purchase.